 Seance: [n.]
 A meeting where a spiritualist attempts to receive communications from the spirits of the dead.

 Sensitive: [n.]
 An individual who can see or feel ghosts and other entities.
 Can also be a broad term for psychics, mediums, and clairvoyants.

 Shojo: [n.]
 A type of Japanese ghost said to haunt the ocean and are friendly to the living.

 Silk: [n.]
 A material said to protect the wearer from spirits.

 Sleep Paralysis: [n.]
 A sensation of being awake but unable to move.
-Also referred to as “Old Hag Syndrome.”
+Also known as “Old Hag Syndrome.”

 Soul: [n.]
 The complex of human attributes that manifests as consciousness, thought, feeling, and will, regarded as distinct from the physical body.

-Spectre: [n.]
-A ghostly apparition.
-Also spelled “Specter.”
+Specter: [n.]
+A ghost, spirit, or apparition.
+Also spelled “spectre.”

 Spettro: [n.]
 The Italian word for ghost.

 Spirit: [n.]
 Any entity that was never human, such as an angel, a demon, elementals, or other gods.
 Can also be used as a general term for ghost.